pnts/methodandmatter/source/writing/essays/the-coaching-process.html.md

 > The idea that managers and employees can share responsibility for learning is a very adaptive one.
 We make the related assumption that in most organizations, everyone needs to keep learning.
 Most businesses and not-for-profits confront a range of competitive threats to their survival.
 These threats include globalization, disruptive technologies, changing societal values, and the rest of the list you've grown accustomed to hearing about.
 The only way for a firm to survive, let alone prosper, is for enough people in the firm to learn how to adapt to and master these challenges so that the organization can respond appropriately.

 &mdash; James Hunt and Joseph Weintraub, _The Coaching Manager_

----

-If you enjoyed this issue and found value in it, please share it with other leaders you know.
-My mission is to bring coaching insights and practices to as many leaders as possible in service of more humane, purposeful, creative, and calmer organizations.

-Thank you. ❤️

-Andi